-With the new National Curriculum being introduced by the Government this year, we have been working hard to refresh our school approach and provision for pupils.
-As part of this work we are implementing the new Cornerstones Curriculum; a nationally recognised approach for delivering outstanding learning opportunities for children.
+With National Curriculum being introduced by the Government in 2014, we have been working hard to refresh our school approach and provision for pupils.
+As part of this work we have adapted aspects of our existing Cornerstones Curriculum; a nationally recognised approach for delivering outstanding learning opportunities for children.

 What is the Cornerstone Curriculum?

 The Cornerstone Curriculum is a creative and thematic approach to learning that is mapped to the new 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
-Our new curriculum is delivered through Imaginative Learning Projects (ILPs) which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.
+Our curriculum termly topics provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.

-There is also a rigorous essential skills framework that outlines the end of year expectations in all subjects.
+There is also an essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.